-For Urban Arterial roads, if the existing superelevation at the begin/end of construction does not meet the required superelevation rate, then extend the required superelevation through the existing curves to the next tangent point.
+For Urban Arterial roads, if the existing superclevation at the begin/end of construction does not meet the required superclevation rate, then extend the required superclevation through the existing curves to the next tangent point.

-If modifications to Urban Local roads result in tie-ins to existing roads at the begin/end of construction then match existing conditions.
+If modifications to Urban Arterial and Local roads result in tie-ins to existing roads at the begin/end of construction then match existing conditions.
+If an auxiliary lane develops within the horizontal curve on US 1 then match existing conditions.